OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 "Mistral", for [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1)
 and "Claire-Mistral", for [Claire-Mistral-7B-0.1](https://huggingface.co/OpenLLM-France/Claire-Mistral-7B-0.1).)

 Please note that the model can generate disfluencies and humorous responses as a result of its training on spoken and theatrical text.

-While the model has only been evaluated on French dialogues, it may be able to generate conversations in other languages present in the original Falcon-7B training data.
 More evaluation details will be provided in a separate publication.

 ## License